-Digital wallet (e-wallet) architectures offer great potential and tremendous flexibility to foster payments innovation that improve business workflows.
+Digital wallet (e-wallet) architectures offer great potential and tremendous flexibility to foster payments innovation that improves business workflows.
 This is true both for businesses competing globally for customers as well as for businesses managing global supply chains or distribution channels.

 Think Globally | Act Digitally

 If you’re going to market globally, and in today’s B2B marketplace who isn’t, how easy is it for your customers or your partners to buy or sell?
 And how cost-effective?

 Empowering customers to buy your product or service however they want to do so is at the core of any multi-channel marketing strategy.
 Ease of doing business has become a competitive advantage for distribution channels in nearly every industry.

 Consumer-based e-commerce platforms leverage the ubiquity of credit and debit cards to simplify the majority of transactions but at what cost?
 Converting currency for international purchases is automated based on the POS and the merchant account’s banking partner.
 Easy enough?
 Perhaps.
 But competitively executed?
 Likely, not so much.
 No wonder the majority of B2B spending is not done via credit or debit cards despite their convenience.

 So, how can B2B businesses mimic the convenience of the ubiquitous payment networks whilst avoiding the burdensome costs?
 Digital wallets are a start.
 And an intelligent global payments platform leveraging flexibility can provide many of the answers.

 AnyOne | AnyWhere

 A key organizing principle for architecting an intelligent payments platform is the ability to serve anyone, anywhere.
 On the receivables side, that translates to the ability to accept payments from multiple sources via multiple means from any country, securely and compliantly, e.g., AnySource.
 Likewise, on the payables side, it means the ability to make payments to anyone, anywhere in their currency or choice of payment method securely and compliantly, e.g., AnyPay.